IvaAMarinova/TaskManager/README.md

 ## Running the Application ▶️

-1. **Frontend**: The HTML and CSS application provides the user interface.
+1. **Frontend**: The Next.js application provides the user interface.
 2. **Backend**: The Flask application handles the business logic.
 3. **Database**: The MariaDB Galera cluster ensures data consistency and high availability.
 4. **Authentication**: Keycloak manages user authentication and authorization.